-- Book Ends: Batman was the first hero in the DCAU franchise to appear onscreen, and he's the last one seen in this episode.
-Also, Kevin Conroy had the second line in the first BTAS episode "On Leather Wings" (as an incidental character) and gets the second-to-last line here.
+- Batman was the first hero in the DCAU to appear onscreen, and he's the last one seen in this episode.
+Also, Kevin Conroy had the second line in the first Batman: TAS episode "On Leather Wings" (as an incidental character) and gets the second-to-last line here.

-- Like the first episode of this series, this episode sees the team needing to defeat an alien invasion.
+- Like the first episode of Justice League, this episode sees the team needing to defeat an alien invasion.
 Both invasions also involve Hostile Terraforming.

 - Within the episode itself, both the beginning and closing shots take place on the Metro Tower.

-- Curtain Call: Pretty much the entire team running/flying down the steps of the Metro Tower.
+- Curtain Call: The entire team running/flying down the steps of the Metro Tower.
 The groups are broken up into different teams from the comics before concluding with the show's Big Seven (and within that, the Big Three).

 - Exactly What I Aimed At: Flash and GL hurl one of Darkseid's doomsday devices into the sky.
-They wanted to throw it to the sun, but the trajectory was "slightly" off...it hit a warship instead.
+They say they're trying to throw it into the sun, but the trajectory is "slightly" off...it hits a warship instead.

 Darkseid: Imagine the worst pain you've ever felt in your life, times a thousand.
 Now imagine that pain continuing forever.
 Oh, that's right.
 You don't have to imagine.

-- Godzilla Threshold: Darkseid has pressed one too many of Superman's buttons, so Supes finally decides to unleash his full strength.
+- Darkseid has pressed one too many of Superman's buttons, so Supes finally decides to unleash his full strength.